learning-lichen/actor/README.md

 Unfortunately, there are a few "gotchas" when using this gem.

 1. `Actor::Base` overrides the including class's `:new` method and renames it to `:__actor_new`.
 This sets up the possibility of naming conflicts.
+1. `Actor::Base` overrides `:send`, making it impossible to use `:send` without concurrent execution and callbacks.
-2. When creating a new actor, the actual instance is wrapped in a proxy class.
+1. All actors are wrapped in a proxy class.
 This proxy forwards all methods to the instance to be executed in a concurrent way.
-This means it is impossible to execute code non-concurrently when handling the proxy.
-You can access the underlying instance by calling `__proxy_target`  on the proxy.
-Note: No callbacks when accessing the instance directly (unless you use send).
+This means it is impossible to execute code normally when handling the proxy.
+You can access the underlying instance by calling `:__proxy_target`  on the proxy.
+Note: No callbacks are not triggered when accessing the instance directly (unless you use send).
-3. The actor has an overriden send method.
-This means that using `:send` will always execute code concurrently, no matter what, and will also trigger callbacks.
-4. The timer period is counted from the end of the last block to the start of the next block.
+1. The timer period is counted from the end of the last block to the start of the next block.
 This means that the timer firing is very approximate and definitely not designed for blocking code.

 ## Todo